Giorgia Palmas: Biography

 Palmas was born in Cagliari.
 She began her career in the year 2000, coming second in Miss World, losing to Miss India, Priyanka Chopra.
 In 2001, she was in Buona Domenica, as a microfonina.
 In 2002, she won the television show Veline, becoming the brunette velina, in pair with Elena Barolo, the new blonde velina.
 For two television seasons, 2002/2003 and 2003/2004, she was a velina in Striscia la notizia, gaining her a lot of popularity.
 After leaving Striscia la notizia she appeared in Italia 1 summer edition of Lucignolo, with Elena Barolo.
 In September of the same year she was in Rai 1 show, I Raccomandati.
 She was chosen to be testimonial of "Cotton Club" brand underwear.
-In February 2005, she appeared fully topless in a photoshoot on Max Magazine.
+In February 2005, she appeared on the cover of Max Magazine but had per top on, it was just a sexy picture.
+Due to popular demand, Giorgia Palmas posed fully topless for Max Magazine 2006 calendar.
+This is the first time Giorgia posed fully topless with her breasts and nipples completely exposed.
+The calendar hit sales records and was a massive hit among all men.

 In June 2005 she was in CD Live Estate on RAI 2.
 She has been confirmed also for the next season.
 She is the winner of the reality show L'isola dei famosi.